 Volunteer teams visit inpatients at the Robert H. Lurie Comprehsive Cancer Center.

 Our program at this prestigious facility works with clients of all ages who are recovering from head trauma, spinal cord injuries, burns and a variety of other catastrophic occurrences.
 Volunteer teams use agility equipment and other recreational techniques to motivate clients to regain mobility, strength, balance and the ability to lead independent, productive lives.
 This is the site of the published research study on the impact of animal-assisted therapy on ambulation.

 This program began in April 2006 as part of the Planetree Initiative for patient centered care.
 CANINE THERAPY CORPS volunteers work with adult rehabilitation patients selected by the inpatient allied health supervisor from the general population of the inpatient census at the hospital.
 The goals of the program include increased functional balance, range of motion and upper extremity strength, increased mobility and endurance for increased independence, and to provide socialization opportunities while recovering from physical trauma.
 In addition, the program provides exercises to address cognitive and visual perceptual tasks.

-We have more than 60 active volunteer teams working in programs across the Chicagoland area, and each year we provide over of 1400 hours of therapy AT NO CHARGE TO ANY CLIENT OR FACILITY.
+We have approximately 50 active volunteer teams working in programs across the Chicagoland area, and each year we provide over of 3,000 hours of therapy AT NO CHARGE TO ANY CLIENT OR FACILITY.
 We have many more volunteers without dogs who assist in our programs, collect data on our successes, prepare our quarterly newsletter, recruit volunteers, plan special events and ensure that CANINE THERAPY CORPS remains an innovative and exciting organization.